AdguardTeam/LegalDocs/adguard.com/data-processing-agreement.md

 - **"Data Transfer"**: Means a transfer of a Company's Personal Data from a Controller to a Processor or a Contracted Processor, or an onward transfer of Company Personal Data from a Processor to a Subprocessor, or between two establishments of a Subprocessor.
 - **"Service Agreement"**: Means an agreement between AdGuard and Customer which is regulated by separate written document under which AdGuard may grant to Company a non-exclusive, non-transferable right to access and use the AdGuard Services, in accordance with the terms and limitations set forth in that Service Agreement and the applicable Subscription Plan.
 Under that Service Agreement, the Company may have the right to distribute the AdGuard Services to the End Users.
 Therefore, in order to secure the personal data of End Users to whom the AdGuard Services may be distributed under the Service Agreement, the Company undertakes to follow the rules specified in the present Agreement (Data Processing Agreement).
 - **"Subprocessor"**: Means any person appointed by or on behalf of a Processor to process Personal Data on behalf of a Controller in connection with the Agreement.
-- **"Website"**: "https://adguard-dns.io/, https://adguard.com, https://adguard-vpn.com, or any other website related to the provision of AdGuard Services on behalf of AdGuard."
+- **"Website"**: https://adguard.com, https://adguard-vpn.com, https://adguard-dns.io/, or any other website related to the provision of AdGuard Services on behalf of AdGuard.

 The terms, "Commission", "Controller", "Data Subject", "Member State", "Personal Data", "Personal Data Breach", "Processing" and "Supervisory Authority" shall have the same meaning as in the GDPR or other applicable Data Protection Law, and their cognate terms shall be construed accordingly.